 - The quickness of the athlete to move under the bar into the receiving position.
 This factor is often not worked on sufficiently.
-If an athlete is slow in their movement under the bar, the bar must be pulled higher to compensate.
 The longer the athlete takes to move under the bar, the more the bar falls in height.

 Therefore, athletes who develop a low receiving position and are fast under the bar will tend to excel at the Snatch.